Harriet Quimby: Early life and early career

-Harriet Quimby was born on May 11, 1875 in Michigan. to Ursula (née Cook) and William Quimby.
+Harriet Quimby was born on May 11, 1875, in Michigan, to Ursula (née Cook) and William Quimby.
 With no official birth certificate, her exact place of birth is not known, and many communities in Michigan have claimed to be her birthplace, among them Coldwater and Arcadia Township.

-Her father had purchased a farm in Arcadia Township in 1874, where the family was recorded as residing there in the 1880 United States Census.
+Her father had purchased a farm in Arcadia Township in 1874, where the family was recorded as residing in the 1880 United States Census.
 They moved to Arroyo Grande, California, between 1887 and 1890.
 After her family moved to San Francisco, California, in the early 1900s, Quimby initially tried her hand at stage acting, using the stage name "Hazel Quimby".
 She is known to have appeared in at least two plays: as Romeo in a production of Romeo and Juliet opposite Linda Arvidson's Juliet (before Arvidson married film director D.W.
 Griffith), and a minor role in a production of Sappho.
 Ultimately concluding that acting was not for her, Quimby chose to pursue a career in journalism.

 In 1902, Quimby began writing for the San Francisco Dramatic Review as well as contributing to the Sunday editions of the San Francisco Chronicle and San Francisco Call.

 In 1903, she moved to Manhattan, New York City to work as a theater critic for Leslie's Illustrated Weekly.
 She published more than 250 articles over a nine-year period.